VLAN Configuration Commands Step by Step Explained

 Switches do not understand broadcast messages.
 They forward them from all ports.
 VLAN is a switch feature.
-It allows us to create a group of devices that share broadcast messages.
+It allows you to create a group of devices that share broadcast messages.

-We use the vlan command in global configuration mode to create a new VLAN or to update an existing VLAN.
-We use the switchport mode access vlan command in the interface configuration mode of a port to assign it to a VLAN.
+The vlan command in global configuration mode creates a new VLAN and updates an existing VLAN.
+The switchport mode access vlan command in the interface configuration mode of the port assigns it to a VLAN.

 Create a Packet Tracer lab as shown in the following image.

-In this lab, we have three switches and six PCs.
+This lab has three switches and six PCs.
 Each switch has a connection to two PCs.
 All PCs have IP configurations.
 Three PCs have an IP configuration from the network 10.0.0.0/8, and the remaining three have an IP configuration from the network 20.0.0.0/8.
-The lab also has a router to provide connectivity between VLANs.
+It has a router to provide connectivity between VLANs.

 Configuring VLANs on switches